dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 ### Main idea:

 Even though the progress in the domain of GANs is impressive, image generation using Deep Neural Networks remains difficult.
 Despite the great interest in this field, I believe that there is a lot of untapped potential when it comes to generating images.
 One of the ways to track the progress of GANs and measure their quality is [Inception Score](https://arxiv.org/abs/1606.03498) (IS).
 This metric considers both quality of generated images as well as their diversity.
-Using the example of 128 by 128 images from [ImageNet dataset](http://www.image-net.org/) as our baseline, the real images from the dataset achieve $$IS = 233$$.
+Using the example of 128x128 images from [ImageNet dataset](http://www.image-net.org/) as our baseline, the real images from the dataset achieve $$IS = 233$$.
 While the state-of-the-art was estimated at $$IS = 52.5$$, BigGAN has set the bar at $$IS = 166.3$$!
 How is this possible?
 The authors show how GANs can benefit from training at large scale.
 Leveraging the immense computational resources allows for dramatic boost of performance, while keeping the training process relatively stable.
 This allows for creation of high resolution images (512x512) of unparalleled quality.
 Among many clever solutions to instability problem, this paper also introduces the truncation trick, which I have already discussed in part 1 of my summary (publication __A Style-Based Generator Architecture for Generative Adversarial Networks__).

 ### The method:

 In contrast to other papers I evaluated, the significance of this research does not come from any significant modification to the GAN framework.
 Here, the major contribution comes from using massive amounts of computational power available (courtesy of Google) to make the training more powerful.
-This involves using larger models (4-fold increase of parameter number with respect to prior art) and larger batches (increase by almost order of magnitude).
+This involves using larger models (4-fold increase of network parameters with respect to prior art) and larger batches (increase by almost an order of magnitude).
 This turns out to be very beneficial:
 1. Using large batch sizes (2048 images in one batch) allows every batch to cover more modes.
 This way the discriminator and generator benefit from better gradients.
 2. Doubling the width (number of channels) in every layer increases the capacity of the model and thus contributes to much better performance.
 Interestingly, increasing the depth has negative influence on the performance.
 3. Additional use of class embeddings accelerates the training procedure.
 Class embeddings mean conditioning the output of the generator on dataset's class labels.